INiKkEI/led-cube-8x8x8/docs/00_overview/hardware-firmware-boundary.md

 ### 8.1 Power interface assumptions

 - The board receives **5 V main input**
-- Hardware is responsible for distributing this input and deriving the required **3.3 V rail** for the ESP32
 - Firmware assumes valid rails are present and stable before normal operation
 - Firmware does not manage voltage conversion itself